plexsystems/plexsystems.github.io/README.md

 ## Deployment

-Changes pushed to the `develop` branch will automatically deploy to the live environment.
+Changes merged into the `develop` branch will automatically deploy to the live environment.